-Although the majority of the sites do not currently have adequate access to water and sewer services, it is assumed that either infrastructure will be extended to serve the sites, or new community systems will be constructed to serve the new development.
-In the event that any of the parcels identified in the Available

-Sites Inventory are determined to be infeasible for development due to refusal of a municipal jurisdiction or other utility district to extend water and/or sewer services to the parcels (notwithstanding the requirements of Government Code section 65589.7), resulting in an inadequate housing supply to accommodate the County's RHNA, the County will work to identify a sufficient number of sites elsewhere in the unincorporated area of the county to replace the housing opportunity.
+Although the majority of the sites do not currently have water and sewer services available onsite, it is assumed that either infrastructure will be extended to serve the sites, or new community systems will be constructed to serve the new development.
+Table H-1-1 contains information on the status of water and sewer services for each site.
+In the event that any of the parcels identified in the Available Sites Inventory are determined to be infeasible for development due to refusal or inability of a municipal jurisdiction or other utility district to extend water and/or sewer services to the parcels (notwithstanding the requirements of Government Code section 65589.7), resulting in an inadequate capacity to accommodate the County's RHNA, the County will work to identify a sufficient number of sites elsewhere in the unincorporated area of the county to replace the housing opportunity.

-The analysis of environmental constraints revealed that most constraints can be avoided or mitigated.
+The analysis of environmental constraints which follows below for each site revealed that most constraints can be avoided or mitigated.
 However, the presence of wetlands and prehistoric and historic resources resulted in a reduction in the amount of developable land on Angwin Site A and Moskowite Corner Sites A, B, C and D.